Statikk369/Pronto_PM/README.md

-# Pronto_PM
+# About

-Exporting Pronto PM to Excel
+This is a Python library for exporting Pronto PM files to MS Excel.